 Founded in 1985, MAZON: A Jewish Response to Hunger is dedicated to preventing and alleviating hunger among people of all faiths and backgrounds.
 MAZON means “food” or “sustenance” in Hebrew.
 MAZON supports community-based organizations in rural and remote areas of the United States and is currently helping Mooresburg become a hunger-free neighborhood.

 Short Mountain Silica and Short Mountain Trucking have been an ongoing supporter of the MCA.
-Located right in Mooresburg, they have generously contributed to special campaigns as well as provided food for our pantry as well as donating a mobile home to be used as the new Thrift Store.
+Located right in Mooresburg, they have generously provided food for our pantry as well as donating a mobile home to be used as the new Thrift Store, and matching our pet food amount from our 2023 MOW Pet Grant.

 Connections Network, funded through the Robert Wood Johnson Foundation, awarded a mini-grant of $2,000 for the relocation of the community center.